clementvidon/Makefile_tutor/README.md

 > - dependency files must be included
 > - prevents `*.d` to be included for rules that dont require it
 > - hyphen symbol to prevent make from complaining
-> - creates static library
+> - creates a static library

 [**Bonus**](#bonus)